Was Your Spidey Sense Triggered? How to Avoid Holiday Scams.

 That PlayStation 5 for $199?
 The designer handbag for 90% off?
 The luxury vacation package that seems impossibly cheap?

 Stay safe: Research unfamiliar retailers before buying.
-Check for HTTPS in the store’s website link or URL, read reviews from various sources and trust your gut.
+Check for HTTPS in the store’s website link, read reviews from various sources, and trust your gut.
 If it seems too good to be true, it absolutely is.

 Charity Fraud

-The holidays bring out our generous side, which unfortunately also brings out scammers pretending to be legitimate charities.
+The holidays bring out our generous side, which unfortunately also attracts scammers pretending to be legitimate charities.

-The scam: Fake charity websites, phone calls or even in-person solicitations collect "donations" that go straight into criminals' pockets.
-Some use names eerily similar to real organizations, and may look like organizations you’ve donated to in the past.
+The scam: Fake charity websites, phone calls, or even in-person solicitations collect "donations" that go straight into criminals' pockets.
+Some use names eerily similar to real organizations, making it hard to differentiate.

-Stay safe: Donate directly through the organizations official website or verify the charity of your choice through resources like Charity Navigator or the Better Business Bureau's Wise Giving Alliance.
-Never give to anyone who pressures you for immediate payment or asks for gift cards – the urgency is also a clear sign of a nefarious player.
+Stay safe: Donate directly through the organization's official website or verify the charity of your choice through resources like Charity Navigator or the Better Business Bureau's Wise Giving Alliance.
+Never give to anyone who pressures you for immediate payment or asks for gift cards—the urgency is a clear sign of a scammer.

 Gift Card Scams

-The scam: there are many, here are a couple of big ones.
+The scam: There are many variations, but here are a couple of big ones:

-1. Someone impersonating your boss, a government agency or tech support claims there's an urgent problem that can only be solved by purchasing gift cards and sharing the codes.
+Someone impersonating your boss, a government agency, or tech support claims there's an urgent problem that can only be solved by purchasing gift cards and sharing the codes.

-2. You buy a gift card that's already been drained by thieves who tampered with it in-store.
-They are clever in that the card never looks like it’s been altered so you can’t tell it was ever opened.
+You buy a gift card that’s already been drained by thieves who tampered with it in-store.
+The card may look untouched, making it hard to tell it was ever opened.

 Stay safe: No legitimate organization will ever demand payment in gift cards.
 Period.
 When buying gift cards, check for tampering—scratched-off PIN areas or loose packaging are red flags.